The Metropolitan Branch and Takoma Park

 The Baltimore and Ohio Railroad (B&O) completed the Metropolitan Branch in 1873, creating a westward railway connection from Washington, DC to the main line of the B&O. Ten years later Takoma Park began developing as on of DC's first commuter suburbs.
 The Community straddled the DC/Maryland border, expanding in both directions from the train station.
 Businesses appeared on 4th Street near the rail crossing and soon after at Carroll and laurel Avenue following the introduction of of trolley lines running into DC and down to Sligo Creek.
 By 1913, Takoma Park was the largest city in Montgomery County, Maryland.

 Location.
 38° 58.94′ N, 77° 1.273′ W. Marker is in Takoma Park, Maryland, in Montgomery County.
-Marker is on Takoma Avenue.
-Touch for map.
-Between the Metropolitan Branch Trail and Takoma Avenue.
-Marker is in this post office area: Takoma Park MD 20912, United States of America.
+Marker is on Takoma Avenue just south of Albany Avenue, on the right when traveling south.
+Between

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on August 14, 2012, by Allen C. Browne of Silver Spring, Maryland.
-This page has been viewed 355 times since then and 18 times this year.
+This page was last revised on January 5, 2020.
+It was originally submitted on August 14, 2012, by Allen C. Browne of Silver Spring, Maryland.
+This page has been viewed 418 times since then and 35 times this year.
 Photos: 1, 2, 3. submitted on August 14, 2012, by Allen C. Browne of Silver Spring, Maryland.
 4, 5, 6. submitted on August 24, 2014, by Allen C. Browne of Silver Spring, Maryland. • Bill Pfingsten was the editor who published this page.